Virunga (film): Impact

 The allegations brought against Soco International by the documentary, and supported by local NGOs and civil society organizations working in and around Virunga National park, put increased pressure on the company to put an end to its exploration for oil within the protected World Heritage Site.

 On 11 June 2014, Soco International and the WWF announced a joint statement in which the oil company committed "not to undertake or commission any exploratory or other drilling within Virunga National Park unless UNESCO and the DRC government agree that such activities are not incompatible with its World Heritage status".
 This was widely cited as a victory for WWF, which had long been campaigning for Soco to leave the region, and credit was also given to the filmmakers.
-However, strong concerns about the credibility of this agreement were raised by the filmmakers, alongside other NGOs such as Global Witness, Human Rights Watch, and local civil society organisations.
+However, strong concerns about the credibility of this agreement were raised by the filmmakers, alongside other NGOs such as Global Witness, Human Rights Watch, and local civil society organizations.

 World Wildlife Fund executives now acknowledge that the battle over Virunga is hardly over.
 Soco has yet to relinquish its operating permits or commit to an unconditional withdrawal.
 "They're leaving the door open," said Zach Abraham, director of the World Wildlife Fund's global campaigns.

 On 13 March 2015, BBC reported that the Democratic Republic of Congo says it could potentially redraw the boundaries of Virunga National Park, to allow for oil exploration.

-On 4 November 2015, Soco said it no longer held a stake in the exploration licence for the DRC national park.
+On 4 November 2015, Soco said it no longer held a stake in the exploration license for the DRC national park.